 What Risk Factors are Linked to Higher Rates of Substance Abuse?

 So what are the risk factors related to higher rates of substance abuse?
 What if you would have known your vulnerability to develop an addiction years ago?
 Would that have changed the way you look at drugs and alcohol?

 Experimenting with these substances is normal during the teenage years, but it can lead to addiction.
 Unfortunately, it’s difficult to know who will get hooked and who won’t, leading many teens to experiment without fully understanding the risks.

 Even though there’s no definite way to identify potential addicts, there are risk factors to be aware of.
-By acknowledging these factors, you can better understand your own personal risk profile and how to protect yourself from the cycle of addiction.
+By acknowledging these factors, you can better understand your personal risk profile and how to protect yourself from the cycle of addiction.

 Before we start, it’s important to point out that addiction does not discriminate.
 It can happen to anyone.
 Just because a person has a lot of risk factors does not mean they will develop an addiction and vice versa.
 Knowing your risk factors simply makes you more aware of how likely you are to develop a problem.